Jackson-Davis again doubles down, Indiana drops S. Dakota St

 BLOOMINGTON, Ind.
+(AP)South Dakota State did what it could to slow down Indiana, but the Jackrabbits had no answer for Trayce Jackson-Davis.

-(AP)Trayce Jackson-Davis had 19 points and 14 rebounds for his fourth straight double-double to lead Indiana past South Dakota State, 64-50, Saturday.
+The 6-foot-9 freshman forward scored 19 points and grabbed 14 rebounds for his fourth straight double-double to lead the Hoosiers to a 64-50 win.

+South Dakota State held Indiana to almost 30 points below its average of 90.2 points per game coming in by packing the paint defensively and playing methodically on offense.

+”(They) completely took the air out of the ball,” Indiana coach Archie Miller said. ”When you’re 15 feet off your man at five positions, you’re basically saying, we’re just going to let these guys shoot and, hopefully, they miss.”

+But when Indiana did miss, it had Jackson-Davis and forward Justin Smith cleaning up on the offensive boards.
+The two combined for 14 of Indiana’s 16 offensive rebounds as the Hoosiers outrebounded the smaller Jackrabbits, 45-29.

-Justin Smith added 18 points and eight rebounds as the Hoosiers completed a November sweep and improved to 8-0.
+Smith added 18 points and eight rebounds, and guard Devonte Green had 11 off the bench as Indiana completed a November sweep and improved to 8-0.

+”Rebounding the ball is a huge deal for this team,” Miller said. ”Nine offensive rebounds (for Jackson-Davis) is something else.
+He went up and got five or six balls that nobody else can get.”

+Tray Buchanan led the Jackrabbits (6-4) with 15 points.
+Baylor Scheierman added seven points and Douglas Wilson had six.

 Indiana led by 11 at the half but was never able to put away South Dakota State in the second half.
-The Hoosiers’ largest lead came on a Jackson-Davis lob dunk with four minutes remaining that made it 62-46.
+The Jackrabbits got within 42-34 on a 3-pointer by David Wingett with 15:54 left, but Smith answered with a 3 and the Hoosiers went on an 11-2 run to regain control.
+Indiana’s biggest lead came on a Jackson-Davis alley-oop dunk with four minutes remaining that made it 62-46.

-Tray Buchanan led the Jackrabbits (6-4) with 15 points.
-Baylor Scheierman added seven.

-Indiana and South Dakota State traded 3-pointers – and turnovers – early with a 3 by Alou Dillon getting the Jackrabbits within 20-18 with a little more than seven minutes left in the half.
+Indiana and South Dakota State traded 3s early with a 3 by Alou Dillon getting the Jackrabbits within 20-18 with a 7:39 left in the half.

 BIG PICTURE

 Indiana: South Dakota State was the final mid-major tune-up for Indiana.
-After Florida State Tuesday, Indiana opens Big Ten play at Wisconsin, then plays UConn in the Jimmy V. Classic.
+After Florida State Tuesday, Indiana opens Big Ten play at Wisconsin, then faces UConn in the Jimmy V. Classic.

 STAT SHEET

-South Dakota State: Doug Wilson came in averaging 17.8 points to lead the Jackrabbits but was limited to just six points before fouling out. … South Dakota State finished with 17 turnovers. … The Jackrabbits went 19 of 56 from the field, including just 6 of 28 (21.4%) from 3-point range.
+South Dakota State: Doug Wilson came in averaging 17.8 points to lead the Jackrabbits but was limited to just six points before fouling out. … South Dakota State finished with 17 turnovers. … The Jackrabbits went 19 of 56 from the field, including just 6 of 28 from 3-point range. .
+Buchanan’s 15 points were a season-high and came on 7-of-10 shooting from the field.

 UP NEXT